 - Cool for 10-15 minutes before eating.

-Tips for the Best Shepherd’s Pie
+Tips for making The Best Shepherd's Pie Recipe

 - Let the filling cool before topping with the potatoes.
 This helps the mashed potato layer stay a little more distinct.